cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/warp-architecture.md

 # WARP architecture

-This guide explains how the Cloudflare WARP client interacts with a device’s operating system to route traffic and enforce Zero Trust policies.
+This guide explains how the Cloudflare WARP client interacts with a device’s operating system to route traffic in [Gateway with WARP](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-modes/#gateway-with-warp-default) mode.

+In [Gateway with DoH](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-modes/#gateway-with-doh) mode, the IP traffic information does not apply.
+In [Secure Web Gateway without DNS filtering](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-modes/#secure-web-gateway-without-dns-filtering) mode, the DNS traffic information does not apply.

 ## Overview